Diocese of Beaumont: 1900 to 2000

-In 1994, Auxiliary Bishop Joseph Anthony Galante of the Archdiocese of San Antonio became the next bishop of Beaumont.
-Five years later, Galante was made coadjutor bishop of the Diocese of Dallas.
-Auxiliary Bishop Curtis J. Guillory of the Diocese of Galveston-Houston replaced him in Beaumont.
+In 1994, Auxiliary Bishop Joseph Anthony Galante of the Archdiocese of San Antonio became the next bishop of Beaumont, appointed by Pope John Paul II.
+Five years later, Galante was named coadjutor bishop of the Diocese of Dallas.

+2000 to present

+Auxiliary Bishop Curtis J. Guillory of the Diocese of Galveston-Houston was named by Pope John Paul II to replace Galante in 2000.
 Guillory created the Catholic Foundation of the Diocese of Beaumont and started a capital campaign for it.
-Guillory retired in 2020.
+He retired as bishop of Beaumont in 2020.

-David Toups from the Diocese of St. Petersburg was made bishop in 2020.
+David Toups from the Diocese of St. Petersburg was named bishop of Beaumont by Pope Francis in 2020.

 Sex abuse

 David Arceneaux of Nederland, Texas, sued the Diocese of Beaumont in 2010, claiming that he had been sexually abused by two diocesan priests, August Pucar and Roger Thibodeaux, when he was a minor.
 Pucar was removed from ministerial duties in 2006 and ordered to a life of penance and prayer in 2007.
-Thibodeaux resigned from ministry in 2002.
+Thibodeaux resigned from the ministry in 2002.

-In 2012, the diocese was sued by a man who claimed to have been sexually abused as a 14 year old by Revered Ronald Bollich in 1976 in Nacogdoches (now part of the Diocese of Tyler).
-Bollich had been suspended from ministry in 1994.
-Four other plaintiffs then joined the lawsuit.
-The Diocese of Beaumont settled the lawsuit in 2013.

 In 2019, the diocese issued a list of 13 clergy, living and deceased, with credible accusations of sexual abuse of minors.